 We lived on the ground floor of a small apartment building adjacent to the International School of Cyprus [ISC], as it was called in those years.
-The kitchen and living room had glass doors that opened onto a large terrazzo-tiled terrace bordered by a white railing.
+The kitchen and living room had glass doors that opened onto a large terrazzo-tiled terrace bordered by a white iron railing.
 It was overhung with willow branches from an enormous tree growing out of the garden of the Greek restaurant on the hillside just below.

-I met Janmarie during the first year because her four children attended ISC.
-After dropping them off in the mornings, she was at my kitchen table by 8:30AM for coffee.
+I met Janmarie during our first year in Cyprus.
+Her four children attended ISC.
+After dropping them off in the morning, she was at my kitchen table for coffee by 8:30AM.
 Every day.
 We became good friends over those visits, talking easily about many things.
-She was also my cooking mentor, and I learned to prepare a few Lebanese specialties that became supper-time staples in our family.
+She was also my cooking mentor, and I learned to prepare several Lebanese recipes that became supper-time staples in our family.

-On the streets of old-town, hot off the griddle, layered on a kind of panini bread with tomato and cucumber slices, then grilled again in a sandwich press, halloumi was more than a hand held snack.
-It was the taste of salt from the ancient sea mixed with creamy chewiness and warmth, in direct contrast to the coldish air in which we sat.
+On the streets of old-town Nicosia, hot off the grill, layered on Panini bread with tomato and cucumber slices, then grilled again in a sandwich press, halloumi was more than a hand held snack.
+It was the taste of salt from the sea mixed with creamy chewiness and warmth, in sharp contrast to the cold air in which we sat.